rcrowther/apertium-html-solo/README.md

 New: reduction to blocked words at 7000 chars.
 Keep the translate button, even on small devices (and it ought to have reroute fallback to a config option).

+New: goodbye to fancy fonts.
+No spinner.
+Language selection removed entirely.
+Lock on language choices.
+New dull navbar.

 Otherwise, it compiles and looks like the original.

 More information on the original is available on the [Apertium Wiki](http://wiki.apertium.org/wiki/Apertium-html-tools).